 Trustee Meetings attended Out of a possible

-Roy Fackrell, Chair - resigned on 11.11.2023 4 4
+Roy Fackrell, resigned on 11.11.2023 0 1

 Maneer Samad, CEO & Accounting Officer 4 4

-Nadeem Bhatti, Director of School Improvement 3 4
+Nadeem Bhatti, Director of School Improvement 4 4

-Edward Wright, Chair - appointed on 11.11.2023 3 4
+Edward Wright, Chair 3 4

-Paul Griffiths 0 2

 Suhail Tarafdar 1 4

-Naeem Aslam, Director of Finance 0 4
+Naeem Aslam, Director of Finance 2 4

 Annette Gurney 3 4

-Rahat Karim 3 3

 The board of trustees continues to maintain responsibility for coverage of activities as mentioned in the aims and objectives.
 The board has been effective as evidenced by judgements of an independent school improvement advisor.
-The effectiveness of the board was also validated through an audit of governance.
-A particular challenge has been to maintain delivery of aims and objectives within the context of the Covid 19 pandemic.
-The quality of the data used by the board is usually ensured by internal and external moderation.
+One trustee resigned during the period.
+A particular challenge has been to maintain delivery of aims and objectives whilst improving pupil attendance since the pandemic.
+The quality of the data used by the board has been ensured by internal and external moderation.